Alexander-Mestre/Data-analytics-Dashboard/README.md

 Focused on STEM fields in Idaho.

+Occupations can be viewed using this tool: https://data.bls.gov/oes/#/home

 NEED TO REGISTER FOR AN API KEY AT: https://data.bls.gov/registrationEngine/ THEN YOU NEED TO CONFIRM THE KEY WITH THE LINK YOU GET IN YOUR EMAIL.
 THEN YOU NEED TO REPLACE THE KEY INSIDE WITH YOUR KEY.